One sample z test for the mean - overview

 $z = \dfrac{\bar{y} - \mu_0}{\sigma / \sqrt{N}}$

-$\bar{y}$ is the sample mean, $\mu_0$ is the population mean according to H0, $\sigma$ is the population standard deviation, $N$ is the sample size.
+Here $\bar{y}$ is the sample mean, $\mu_0$ is the population mean according to the null hypothesis, $\sigma$ is the population standard deviation, and $N$ is the sample size.
 The denominator $\sigma / \sqrt{N}$ is the standard deviation of the sampling distribution of $\bar{y}$.
-The $z$ value indicates how many of these standard deviations $\bar{y}$ is removed from $\mu_0$ | |
+The $z$ value indicates how many of these standard deviations $\bar{y}$ is removed from $\mu_0$. | |

 Sampling distribution of $z$ if H0 were true | |

-Standard normal | |
+Standard normal distribution | |

 Significant? | |